fregu856/website/content/post/phd_of_reading.md

 ### Paper Statistics

-I compiled some more detailed statics of my read papers (number of papers read each year, papers by publication year, papers by venue, papers by category):
+I compiled some more detailed statistics of my read papers (number of papers read each year, papers by publication year, papers by venue, papers by category):

 303 read papers.